bitpay/spree-bitpay/README.md

     $ rails generate spree_bitpay:install

-The BitPay Spree connector receives RESTful confirmation callbacks at the `bitpay_notification_url` (typically http://<host>/spree_bitpay/notification).
-This route must be available to receive messages from https://bitpay.com for proper operation.
-The connector has been implemented to verify any callbacks received at this route, to prevent malicious transactions.
+The BitPay Spree connector receives RESTful confirmation callbacks at the `bitpay_notification_url` (typically `http://<host>/spree_bitpay/notification`).  **This route must be available to receive messages from https://bitpay.com for proper operation**.
+This may require changes to your network configuration if your server is behind a firewall.
+The connector has been implemented to verify any callbacks received at this route, to prevent fraudulent/spoof messages.

 ## Application Configuration